 Working with a cancer coach can help you to feel better, faster.
 Through holistic techniques and dedicated empathic support, we can improve all aspects of your health and wellbeing together.
 I bring in various different therapies and techniques including NLP, energy work, health coaching and numerology, all designed to support a better understanding of the link between body and mind with one-to-one support tailored to you.

-Find more resources and info on my 1:1 Realign Mind-Body Medicine programme here: www.physiocareholistics.co.uk
+Find more resources and information about my 1:1 Realigned Wellness Mind-Body Medicine programme here: www.physiocareholistics.co.uk